Skip to main content

 For home-service businesses that need Google Ads, Local Services Ads, local visibility, landing pages, call tracking, intake, quote follow-up, reviews, and booked jobs to line up.

-Home services marketing workspace with dispatch board, owner review notes, service van, and buyer-path reporting.
+Home services marketing workspace with dispatch board, service van, call tracking, and booked-job reporting.

-Need the path first?
-Send the site, ad account, LSA issue, call path, form path, or quote follow-up notes.
+Need more calls to turn into booked jobs?
+Share the site, ad account, LSA issue, call intake, forms, or quote follow-up notes.

 Direct answer

-Stan Consulting provides marketing services for home-service companies where traffic, calls, forms, and quote requests are not turning into the right jobs.
+Stan Consulting builds marketing systems for home-service companies where traffic, calls, forms, and quote requests are not turning into the right jobs.

-A good page and ad system knows the difference between urgent calls, quote research, seasonal demand, and low-fit traffic.
+A good page and ad system separates urgent calls, quote research, seasonal demand, commercial work, and traffic that does not deserve more budget.

 01